 According to the Centers for Disease Control and Prevention, 47.2% of Americans age 30 and older have periodontal disease.
 Are you one of them?

-Since many people don’t show signs of gum disease until it’s too late, it’s important that you see one of our dentists every 6 months for a teeth cleaning and oral examination.
+Since many people don’t show signs of gum disease until it’s too late, it’s important that you see one of our Grand Rapids dentists every 6 months for a teeth cleaning and oral examination.
 Our dentists are able to spot periodontal disease symptoms and offer scaling and root planing to help mitigate its damaging effects to your smile.
-Continue reading to learn more!

 How We Diagnose Gum Disease